SystemsApproach/5G/intro.rst

 	this book.
 We call attention to its importance here, and revisit the topic throughout the book.

-	We are writing this book with *system generalists* in mind, with the goal of helping bring a community that understands a broad range of systems issues (but knows little or nothing about the cellular network) up to speed so they can play a role in its evolution.
+	We are writing this book for *system generalists*, with the goal of helping bring a community that understands a broad range of systems issues (but knows little or nothing about the cellular network) up to speed so they can play a role in its evolution.
 This is a community that understands both feature velocity and best practices in building robust scalable systems, and so has an important role to play in bringing all of 5G's potential to fruition.

 What this all means is that there is no single, comprehensive definition of 5G, any more than there is for the Internet.
 It is a complex and